 The Pilates Cadillac is named after the famous luxury car as it does everything!
 The half cadillac is a more compact version and is an extremely versatile piece of equipment.
 It has arm and leg springs for added resistance during exercises such as the side leg series or mid back series, it has a roll-up bar which is invaluable for aiding full roll ups and also a fixed bar.
 There are numerous exercises which can be performed on the half cadillac and it is very beneficial for those who are recovering from injury or who are weak and need a little more assistance in the exercises.

-The Pilates Chair or Wunda Chair as it is also known, is one of Clare’s favourite pieces of equipment!
-The basic design of the chair is very simple – a chair with a spring resistant pedal – however there are an abundance of exercises which can be performed on it.
+We have the Baby Armchair and Wunda Chair in the studio.
+The baby armchair is one of Clare’s favourite pieces of equipment!
+The basic design of the wunda chair is very simple – a chair with a spring resistant pedal – however there are an abundance of exercises which can be performed on it.
 Exercises can be performed sitting, lying or standing on or near the chair and lots of strengthing and flexibility work can be carried out on it.
 It is assumed it got its name from working wonders and my experience is that it certainly does!
+The baby armchair is not seen in most Pilates studios however it is one of the most valuable tools we have for addressing shoulder problems.
+It uses the lightest springs in the pilates apparatus and the unique design works your body like no other piece of equipment!

 These very simple pieces of equipment are very versatile and can be used for stretching, self-massage, body support, and stability exercises.
 They are particularly good for shoulder problems and increasing the difficulty of some core strengthening exercises.